 The Sony A80J OLED is a high-end OLED TV that's part of Sony's premium BRAVIA 4k OLED lineup, sitting below the Sony A90J OLED.
 It replaces the Sony A8H OLED from 2020, and it mostly competes with other OLED TVs, like the LG C1 OLED, the Vizio OLED 2020, and the LG A1 OLED.
 It comes with the Google TV smart interface, which is pretty much a redesigned version of Android TV and has a ton of apps you can download.
 It has a great selection of gaming features, including HDMI 2.1 bandwidth for high-frame-rate 4k gaming, and it has variable refresh rate (VRR) support to reduce screen tearing.

-The Sony A80J is a great TV to use as a PC monitor.
-It displays chroma 4:4:4 properly, which is essential for clear text from a PC desktop.
-It has a wide viewing angle, so the sides of the screen remain uniform when you're sitting up close.
-It has incredible reflection handling, so glare won't be an issue if you're in a room with a bit of light, but it's not bright enough to overcome intense glare.
-Unfortunately, like all OLED displays, there's a risk of permanent burn-in with static elements like a desktop interface.
+The Sony A80J is a fantastic TV to use as a PC monitor.
+It displays chroma 4:4:4 properly, which is essential for clear text from a computer.
+Thanks to the TV's wide viewing angle, the screen's sides remain uniform when sitting up close.
+The reflection handling is incredible, so glare isn't an issue if you're in a moderately lit room, but it's not bright enough to overcome more intense glare.

 Size | Panel | Model | Costco | Notes |